codevibesmatter/vibestack/README.md

 VibeStack is a sophisticated real-time synchronization system that enables seamless data synchronization between clients and servers.
 It's designed to be modular, type-safe, and highly performant, making it ideal for applications requiring real-time updates and state management.

+> **TODO:** Client-side alignment and simplification to align with server-side changes.

 ## Features

 - 🔄 Real-time bidirectional synchronization